zhang-zengjie/SySCoRe-software/README.md

 This toolbox is created by: *Birgit van Huijgevoort*, *Oliver Schön*, *Sadegh Soudjani* and *Sofie Haesaert*.

-### 1. Installation
+### 1. Installation of Dependencies

+#### MATLAB toolboxes

-- Install MATLAB toolboxes Statistics and Machine Learning Toolbox and Deep Learning Toolbox
+Install MATLAB toolboxes *Statistics and Machine Learning Toolbox* and *Deep Learning Toolbox*.
+This can be done by running the installation package of MATLAB and select the corresponding terms in the installation options.

+#### Library Working with Polyhedrons

-- Install the mpt toolbox to be able to work with the Polyhedrons.
-Follow: https://www.mpt3.org/Main/Installation
+Install the `mpt` toolbox that works with Polyhedrons follow the [instruction](https://www.mpt3.org/Main/Installation).

 - Ensure that you also install SeDuMi and/or MOSEK solvers for YALMIP.
 - Install the Tensor toolbox.
 Follow: https://www.tensortoolbox.org
 - Add all folder and sub folders to your path

+### 2. Run Tutorials

 - Run any tutorials from the root SySCoRe folder

 Tested on macOS, with MATLAB R2022a including all standard MATLAB toolboxes.

-## 2. Tutorials
 - CarPark1D
 - CarPark2D_RunningExample
 - CarPark2D_interfaceOption